-The Scrub Deck Actuator adjustment consists of setting the Tube position with the retracted travel limit switch actuated.
-To set the Scrub Deck Actuator position:
+The Scrub Deck Actuator adjustment consists of setting the plunger position with the retracted travel limit switch actuated.
+To set the Actuator Plunger position:

 - 1. Drive the actuator motor to the up (fully retracted) position using the Service Test Mode or a jumper to the batteries. - 2.
-Wait until the motor stops running due to the travel limit switch opening.
+Wait until the motor stops running due to travel limit switch opening.

-Do not allow the Tube to bottom out against the Motor Housing.
+Note: Do not allow the Plunger to bottom out against the motor housing.